• Home

 BRILLIANT BEA: A Story for Kids with Dyslexia and Learning Differences

-Written by Andrea Beaty and illustrated by David Roberts (Harry N. Abrams, 2021).
-A boy with dyslexia discovers his learning difference may inform who he is—but does not define who he is—and that there are many ways to be a gifted communicator.
+Written by Andrea Beaty, illustrated by David Roberts (Harry N. Abrams, 2021).
+A boy with dyslexia discovers his learning difference may inform who he is, but it does not define who he is, and that there are many ways to be a gifted communicator.
+Dyslexia implied in the story but mentioned directly in the author’s note.
 Part of The Questioneers series.

 A walk in the word picture book cover